Sunshine - A global power not taking sides

 Electric heat pumps reduce dependency on gas

 The plug-in solar panel initiative works hand in hand with electric heat pumps.
-Such pumps absorb heat from outside air and compress it to raise the temperature before using a heat exchanger to transfer into radiators and underfloor systems.
+These pumps absorb low‑grade heat from the outside air, compress it to raise the temperature, and then use a heat exchanger to transfer the heat into radiators and underfloor systems.
+This allows a home to generate and use low‑carbon heat far more efficiently than traditional gas boilers.

 A key aspect of the government’s announcement is that developers will be required to fit solar panels and heat pumps to all new homes.
-From 2028, no new homes will be on the gas network and must have solar panels on the roof covering an area equivalent to 40% of the ground floor space.
+From 2028, no new homes will be connected to the gas network and will be required to have roof-mounted solar panels covering an area equivalent to 40% of the ground floor space.

 Impact for Infrastructure services

 Over time, there is also the potential for these initiatives to drive changes in how the grid is used and therefore the infrastructure that is needed.
-Traditionally, electricity has flowed one way, but if homes are increasingly supplying energy to the grid, further work on grid capacity may be required.
+Traditionally, electricity has flowed one way, but if homes are increasingly supplying energy back to the grid, further work on grid capacity will be needed.

-There is also a mismatch to deal with in that the summer will be low demand for energy (as the heat pumps won’t need to be used as much) but the solar panels will have a higher yield.
+There is also a mismatch to deal with.
+Summer demand will be low (as heat pumps won’t need to be used as frequently) whilst solar panels will have a higher yield.
 Similarly, net daytime consumption will be lower, therefore reducing daytime electricity sales and flattening demand curves.

-There is likely to be a broader knock-on effect on the utilise market and the creation of alternative business models which support smarter grid management including an increased adoption of smart meters, real time voltage control, dynamic tariffs, AI forecasting tools and automated response systems.
+There is likely to be a broader knock-on effect on the utilities market and the creation of alternative business models which support smarter grid management.
+These include an increased adoption of smart meters, real time voltage control, dynamic tariffs, AI forecasting tools and automated response systems.

 Near term delays on projects

-Whilst announcements like today’s approach for plug-in solar are unlikely to be impacted by such issues, this initiative alone is not enough.
-Energy Infrastructure goals have the potential to impact upon the UK’s National Security and success (hopefully) should not be impacted by bureaucracy.
+Whilst announcements like today’s approach to plug-in solar are unlikely to be impacted by such issues, this initiative alone is not enough.
+Energy Infrastructure goals have the potential to impact upon the UK’s National Security and success (hopefully) should not be hindered by bureaucracy.